curtispmartin/Education/ADSChE/README.md

 Content in this section will cover `enablers` (i.e. things which aren't quite required, but enable modern data science).

 ### [`Lesson: Version Control`](https://github.com/curtispmartin/Education/tree/master/ADSChE/Body/VersionControl)
-New & improved course in applied data science for chemical engineers.
+Here, we introduce version control as a best practice when writing and developing your code.
 Written fully in Python, except where applicable.
 Supplementary materials will be contained w/i "modules", which allow for inclusion/exclusion into course as appropriate.

-Here, we introduce version control as a best practice when writing and developing your code.
 We talk about standard problems in data science when it comes to reproducibility and where version control fits in.
 We illistruate how Git and GitHub help solve these problems.
 We discuss best practices in using Git and GitHub.